 Basics of Customization

-VectorStyler provides various customization options, to adapt the product to different workflow and user preferences.
+VectorStyler provides various customization options to adapt the application to different workflow and user preference.
 These customization options can be used to modify both the visual aspect and internal workings of the application.
-The Customizing and Preferences chapter provides an in-depth description of the various details of customizing the application.
+The Settings and Customization chapter provides an in-depth description of the various details of customizing the application.
 This section highlights some of the possibilities for a quick reference.

-The customization options of VectorStyler are grouped into two domains: Preferences and the Workspace.
-The Preferences consists of all the direct settings and options accessible from the Preferences command of the application menu (Edit menu on Windows).
-The various preference settings can be adjusted according to the specific workflow and user requirements.
+The customization options of VectorStyler are grouped into two domains: Settings and the Workspace.
+The Settings consists of all the direct settings and options accessible from the Settings command of the application menu (Edit menu on Windows).
+The various application settings can be adjusted according to the specific workflow and user requirements.

 The customization commands are available in the application menu on Mac OS or View menu on Windows.

-The Customizing and Preferences chapter contains a detailed description of individual options available in the preferences view.
-The current set of preference choices can be exported into a single preference file (in XML format), and restored at a future moment, by selecting the file from the preference view.
+The Settings and Customization chapter contains a detailed description of individual options available in the settings view.
+The current set of application settings can be exported into a single file (in XML format), and restored at a future moment, by selecting the file from the application settings view.

 The Workspace of VectorStyler consists of all the direct and indirect settings and status information describing the placement and access to various application features.
 These include not just the panel arrangements, but also toolbox, application menu, contextual menus and shortcut customizations as well.
 Most of the panel (but also modal view) status information are also persistent, and are stored in the workspace file of the application.
 Default settings, attributes in some panels and views are restored to their last state after application restart.
 The positions and size of modal views are also persistent, views will be opened at their last location with their last size (if resizable).